stormalf/porth/README.md

     ENDM: keyword to close a macro
     INCLUDE: keyword to include a file but recursive include are not allowed '_': single quotes to create a char (1 character allowed except for some special characters see special_chars dictionary).
 It's possible to print some chars like '\n' or '\t' but some issues still yet with unicode characters that are coded in more than one byte.
+    VAR: keyword to create a variable followed by the name of the variable, the type of the variable !: assignment operator pops the value and the variable and assign the value to the variable. u8, u16, u32, u64 : variables types allowed for now.

 ## release notes